Louisville vs. Ole Miss Predictions & Picks - Women's NCAA Tournament Sweet 16

 Louisville Schedule Analysis

-- The Cardinals defeated the No. 10 Notre Dame Fighting Irish in a 64-38 win on March 4, which was their best victory of the season.
+- In their signature win of the season, the Cardinals took down the No. 10 Notre Dame Fighting Irish, 64-38, on March 4.

 - The Cardinals have 10 Quadrant 1 wins, tied for the 11th-most in the country.
 But they also have 10 Quadrant 1 losses, tied for the 25th-most.